Dinner 'service': Windber Legion unveils 'restaurant-quality" kitchen

 It’s about the future, too, he acknowledged.

-The club is trying to spread the word that their doors are open for dinners to anyone, not just service members, veterans and their families.
+The club is trying to spread the word that its doors are open for dinners to anyone, not just service members, veterans and their families.

 “You don’t have to be a member at all to eat here,” Venzon said.
 “The only difference is if you’re buying an (alcoholic) drink.
 To do that, you have to be a member.”